superbox-dev/unipi-control/README.md

 ### 1.0.3

-* Fixed bug: position and tilt change at the same time is no longer possible.
+* Fixed bug: position and tilt change at the same time is no longer possible
 * Refactor logger output.
-Output in terminal is now colored.
+Output in terminal is now colored

 ### 1.0.2